-Bahamian poet heads
+Bahamian poet heads to 2012 Olympics

 From Ireland's Nobel laureate Seamus Heaney to Kim Jong-il's exiled former court poet Jang Jin Seong, hundreds of poets from around the world are set to gather on the banks of the Thames this summer in an attempt to recreate the poetic spirit of the ancient Olympic Games in what is being called the biggest gathering of poets in world history – Poetry Parnassus.